-"We live in an age of anxiety."
+“We live in an age of anxiety.”
 For many children, parents, teachers, EAs and principals, anxiety and stress frame much of our daily reality.
-Studies point to anxiety as the root of depression, dis-engagement, autism spectrum and a myriad of other conditions.
+Studies point to anxiety as the root of depression, dis-engagement, autism spectrum disorder and a myriad of other conditions.
 We all know and live the numbers.
-The OPENSPACE project offers 3 innovative projects to support learning. ... ian hepburn creator of the OPENSPACE project
+The OPENSPACE project offers 2 innovative approaches to support learning. … ian hepburn creator of the OPENSPACE project

 Designed for broadcast throughout the entire school to meet the need of transition from noisy environments (such as the cafeteria and playground) to the calmness of the classroom.

-- The recording consists of five pieces of original music intended for broadcast throughout the school at appropriate times during the school day.
+- The recording consists of a collection of original pieces intended for broadcast throughout the school at appropriate times during the school day.

 - Each piece begins with a single strike on the Tibetan bowl followed by 8 seconds of silence during which time students put aside work.